How Much Does an Online Survey Cost?

 This uncovers issues before it is sent to the masses.
 All of these costs make up the survey design, programming, and testing portion of an online survey project.

-Another key component of an online survey is both the cost of the sample and the number of completed surveys.
-Cost of sample can have a huge impact on online survey costs.
+Another key component of an online survey is both the cost of the sample as it can have a huge impact on market research costs.

 In addition to the length of the survey, perhaps no other variable has a larger impact on cost than the number of completed surveys.